GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 To verify that your device has sent the payload, you can use the following user interfaces:

+#### Step 1:

-1. In your [Sigfox Backend](https://backend.sigfox.com), select your Device > Messages, and verify that you can see the new messages.
+In your [Sigfox Backend](https://backend.sigfox.com), select your Device > Messages, and verify that you can see the new messages.

-**Figure 9.** Device messages

 [messages]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/messages.png
 ![device messages][messages]

+#### Step 2:

-1. In the [Cloud Functions console](http://console.cloud.google.com/functions), select the 'callback_data' function and select its Logs.
-This function was created when you followed the [Sigfox-GCP Integration guide](https://cloud.google.com/community/tutorials/sigfox-gw) earlier.
+In the [Cloud Functions console](http://console.cloud.google.com/functions), select the `callback_data` function and select its Logs.
+This function was created when you followed the [Sigfox-GCP integration guide](https://cloud.google.com/community/tutorials/sigfox-gw) earlier.
 Verify that you can see the new messages in Stackdriver Logging for the function.
 This function receives the messages from Sigfox Backend and forwards them to Cloud Pub/Sub.

 **Example Stackdriver Logging for function: callback_data:**